-Hiring a web designer or digital agency can be a scary thing for many people, especially if they have been burned before on a previous project.
-In this article, I am going to give you 10 quick tips to help you hire the most qualified web designer or digital agency to take on your next project.
+Hiring a web designer can be a scary thing for many people, especially if they have been burned before on a previous project.
+In this article, we are giving you 10 quick tips to help you hire the most qualified web designer to take on your next project.

 You want your project done within your deadline, you want it done within your budget, and you want to ensure your web designer or agency is well qualified to take on your project and do a fantastic job.
 Sounds like a challenging task right?